Blantyre: Economy

 Blantyre City is the commercial and industrial capital.
 It is by far the major employment generator in the country and has the greatest multiplier effect on the urban economy.
-The city is Malawi's industrial centre with many manufacturing plants.
-There are eight designated industrial areas: Makata, Ginnery Corner, Maselema, Limbe, Chirimba, South Lunzu, Maone and Chitawira.
+The city is Malawi's industrial centre with many manufacturing plants, having eight designated industrial areas: Makata, Ginnery Corner, Maselema, Limbe, Chirimba, South Lunzu, Maone and Chitawira.
 Of these Makata, Ginnery Corner, Maselema, Limbe, Chirimba and Maone are actively hosting industries whilst South Lunzu is yet to be developed.

 The existing industrial sites are further categorised into heavy and light sites.
 Makata and Limbe, for example, are the sole heavy industrial sites hosting more than 30 companies.

 While Chirimba industrial area is designated a heavy industrial area, it is the least developed in terms of number of industries.
 Apart from Makata, Ginnery corner industrial site is another active site followed by Limbe and Maselema.
 The least are Chirimba and Maone industrial sites.
 Chitawira and Maselema are classic examples of light industrial areas.
 All the industrial areas are located along the banks of the main rivers or streams of Blantyre city.
 Makata industrial area lies between Mudi and Nasolo streams whilst Ginnery Corner industrial area is along Mudi River.
 Maselema industrial area exists along the Naperi river and Chirimba stream hosts Chirimba industrial area.

 There are several rules for treatment of wastes in the industries, but disposal of untreated wastewater into drains and, subsequently, into the city's major streams is very common, thus posing a potential health and environmental risk to the people in Blantyre and downstream.
 Other sources of water pollution in the city such as run-offs from domestic and agricultural activities and vehicle emissions have been identified.
 Previous studies have indicated substantial heavy metal pollution in the city's water bodies including streams.
 Major changes in industrial activities have occurred in the city including a decrease in volumes of wastewater generated by the David Whitehead company, which used to be a major contributor of wastewater effluent in Makata industrial area; change of ownership and wastewater management of Cold Storage Company; closure of the Shire Bus Line; doubling of wastewater generation from both Carlsberg and Chibuku Products due to increase in production and installation of some industrial pre-treatment plants such as at Chibuku, Plascon and Dulux.